zey-2/findsgjobs_app_2/README.md

    TAVILY_API_KEY=your_actual_tavily_key_here
    ```

-**Option B: Enter in Streamlit Sidebar**

-1. Run the application
-2. Navigate to Gap Analysis page
-3. Open the sidebar (⚙️ AI Configuration)
-4. Check "Use Smart AI Analysis"
-5. Enter your API keys in the text fields

 ### Using Smart Gap Analysis

 1. **Upload Resume**: Upload your resume (PDF, DOCX, or TXT)
 2. **Select Job**: Choose a job from the dropdown
 3. **Enable Smart Analysis** (Sidebar):
-   - Check "🤖 Use Smart AI Analysis"
-   - Enter your Gemini API key
-   - (Optional) Enter Tavily API key for web search
    - (Optional) Choose which web search tool to use for course recommendations:
      - In the Streamlit sidebar, open **Web search settings** and select **tavily** or **duckduckgo**.
      - If you run the CLI tool, pass `--search-tool tavily` or `--search-tool duckduckgo`.